O-I/music_visualizer_intro/README.md

 # Music Visualizer with Ruby

-This is an attempt at making a music visualizer with Ruby using the ruby-processing gem.
-See [Create a Music Visualizer in 7 Steps with Ruby](http://dry.ly/ruby-music-visualizer) for more.
+This is a simple music visualizer coded in Ruby using the [ruby-processing](https://github.com/jashkenas/ruby-processing) gem and the [Minim](http://code.compartmental.net/tools/minim/) Java audio library.
+Java needs to be installed on your machine to get this working.
+Run `rp5 run visualizer.rb` to play.
+See [Create a Music Visualizer in 7 Steps with Ruby](http://dry.ly/ruby-music-visualizer) by David Guttman for more.